alexwlchan/alexwlchan.net/src/_drafts/a-remote-controlled-oven-is-a-safety-nightmare.md

 -   Suppose two people give the oven conflicting instructions; which one should take precedence?
     This could be malice -- two people squabbling over dinner -- or an accident -- if one person is cooking something, and another tries to preheat the oven for their own food.

--   Do you need more granular permissions than "can or can't control the oven"?
+-   Do you need more granular permissions than "can control the oven"?
     For example, maybe you don't trust your children to turn the oven on, but you do want to let them turn it off in an emergency.

 -   If you're a landlord who rents out your flat to long-term tenants, or an Airbnb host with short-term visitors, how do you let them cook food in the oven?